Resource 2: Looking at properties of solids

 |Piece of cotton fabric||Hold the material up to your face.
 Can you see through it?
 What does it feel like?|

 |Small magnet and pins||Move the magnet over the pins.
 What happens?
 Where have you seen a magnet being used?|

 As your pupils look at the objects you should move around the class talking to pupils about what they observe.
 At the end of the time, gather your pupils back together and ask different pupils to tell you what they observed about one of the objects.
 Build up a list of properties on your chalkboard or class wall.
 If your pupils aren’t familiar with these property words in English, let them use them in their own language.
 You could put the English words on a display in your classroom to help pupils learn them.

 Conductor (heat and electricity)

 Easy to cut

 Make sure that your pupils can explain what each property means and ask them to draw a table in their books to show each property and an example of a material with that property e.g.

 Now set your pupils some problems around choosing materials.
 Here are some examples:

-A: Tachiko is a keen gardener but she needs some way of protecting her young plants from birds.
+A: Isanga grows vegetables close to her house but she needs some way of protecting her young plants from birds.
 What sort of structure might she build?
 What materials should she use?
 Why should she choose these materials?

-C: Akim needs a bag to carry his books to school.
+C: Samuel needs a bag to carry his books to school.
 What sort of material should he choose for the bag?